HCR-Business-Solutions/ngx-data-driven-forms/projects/ngx-data-driven-forms/README.md

 ```

 ### Defining A Section
-A section is a group of similar questions, it requires a string `id`, an object `questions` which is a group of question objects, and a list of strings `questionOrder`.
+A section is a group of questions, most commonly used to group similar questions.

-The section `id` should be unique to the page.
-The `questions` object is an object of key value pairs where the key is the question's and the value is a defined question.

-`questionOrder` is a list of question id strings which should point to your questions, this lets you define the order the questions will be shown in.
-Any question not in this list will not be displayed on the page.
+A section requires:
+ - an `id` (unique to the containing page)
+ - an object `questions` with key value pairs of your questions
+ - a list of strings `questionOrder` which should all be question ids within the section (defines the render order of the questions)

 #### The ISection Interface
 ```ts